nbcstevenchen/BERT-for-Classification/README.md

 For pytorch: Bert_classification_pytorch.py or ipynb
 I only implemented 1 model for fine-tuning BERT: create a fine-tune model that uses one dimensional pooled output(cls or sentence embedding)

 I put the example codes inside each python file.
 I used part of data in IMDB datatset as an example.

+ Reference:
+ Chris McCormick and Nick Ryan, "BERT Fine-Tuning Tutorial with PyTorch", https://mccormickml.com/2019/07/22/BERT-fine-tuning/